Skip to main content

 What is an Advance Directive?

-An Advance Directive is a legal document that allows you to communicate your personal healthcare decisions and choices about end of life care in advance of any life-limiting medical crisis.
+An Advance Directive is a legal document that allows you to communicate your personal healthcare decisions and choices about end-of-life care in advance of any life-limiting medical crisis.
 The document is used at a time when you are unable or unwilling to speak for yourself.
 It addresses one of the most uncomfortable topics both healthcare providers and the general public need to face.

 No one knows when or if illness might happen in the future; you can be young or old.
 With the Advance Directive for Health Care, your health care choices and desires can be honored.
 It is power that all are entitled to have.
 Loved ones can be privy to health care choices and understand individual values and concerns regarding health care.